by Nils Osmar. January 8, 2023. Medical Disclaimer

 … or in the diet

 What causes their adrenomedullin to drop so low?
 Diet could be a factor.
-From an article in The Independent:
+From the same article in The Independent:

 People in Acciaroli tend to eat locally caught fish, home-reared rabbits and chickens as well as olive oil and home-grown vegetables and fruit…. the locals all eat rosemary, which is thought to help improve brain function, and local varieties of the herb are set to be studied in a broader examination into longevity in the region.